-First ever Pacemaker model, the 5MO - a 5-valve broadcast band mantle radio.
+The first ever Pacemaker, model 5MO - a 5-valve broadcast band mantle radio.

-The code appears to be in the same style used by Akrad Radio (valves-type-year, 5-Mantle-1940 or 5M0 in this case) which is unusual, although it could be 5MO (oh, not zero).
-This is probably the last of the oddball coded radios from Collier and Beale as they moved to a code system of valves-bands-year around this time, which remained in place until 1957 when they started using actual names for their models rather than codes.
+The code is unusual for Collier and Beale, and appears to be in the same style used by Akrad Radio (valves-type-year, 5-Mantle-1940 or 5M0 in this case) which is unusual, although it could be 5MO (oh, not zero).
+This is probably the last of the oddball coded radios from Collier and Beale as they moved to a code system of valves-bands-year for post-war radios, which remained in place until 1957 when they started using actual names for their models rather than codes.
 Previous model codes had not been standardised, but typically always started with the number of valves in the set.

 Intermediate Frequency: 465kc/s